Floydlang/floyd/docs/floyd_speak.md

 Notice 1: You cannot modify the string using [], only read.
 Use update() to change a character.
 Notice 2: Floyd returns the character as an int, which is 64 bit signed.

-You can append to strings together using the + operation.
+You can append two strings together using the + operation.

 	let a = "Hello" + ", world!"
 	assert(a == "Hello, world!")